Suor/django-cacheops/README.rst

 And there is more to it:

-- decorators to cache any user function or view as a queryset or by time
+- Decorators to cache any user function or view as a queryset or by time
-- extensions for django and jinja2 templates
+- Extensions for django and jinja2 templates
-- transparent transaction support
+- Transparent transaction support
-- dog-pile prevention mechanism
+- Dog-pile prevention mechanism
-- a couple of hacks to make django faster
+- A couple of hacks to make django faster

+.. contents:: **Overview**
+   :depth: 2

 Requirements
 ------------

+- Python 3.5+
-Python 3.5+, Django 2.1+ and Redis 4.0+.
+- Django 2.1+
+- Redis 4.0+

 Installation